porkenzzilla/frontend-project-lvl1/README.md

 ### How to play?

-Write in your console `brain-even` or `brain-calc`.
+Write in your console `brain-even`, `brain-calc` or `brain-gcd`.
 Answer the questions correctly and good luck to you.

 ### Video demonstrations: